 - The naked fight is both this and a major Fan Disservice.
-To elaborate, Borat and Azamat end up looking like they're having anal sex, then end up in a 69 position, then Borat chases Azamat down the hall waving a rubber fist.
+To elaborate, Borat and Azamat look like they're having rough anal sex, then end up in a 69 position, then Borat chases Azamat down the hall waving a rubber fist.
 After an extremely Uncomfortable Elevator Moment in which a stone-faced hotel guest is likely scarred for life, the fight spills into a conference room where it is finally broken up.

 - Made even funnier by the fact that Azamat never needs the censor bar; his massive, sagging belly acts as his own Scenery Censor.

 - In Kazakh with English subtitles: "Eat my asshole!"